Back to blog

 A well-structured SaaS outbound sequence follows this pattern:

-Day 1 — LinkedIn connection request with a personalized note referencing a mutual connection, shared experience, or recent company milestone.
-Keep it under 200 characters.
+Day 1, LinkedIn connection request.
+Send a personalized note referencing a mutual connection, shared experience, or recent company milestone.
+Keep it short.

-Day 2 — Cold email 1 with the problem-first opener.
+Day 2, cold email one.
+Open with the problem-first angle.
 This is your best shot at a reply, so make it count.
-No attachments, no links, no calendly URL.
+No attachments, no links, no calendar URL.
 Just a question that invites a response.

-Day 5 — LinkedIn message (after connection accepted) sharing a relevant resource.
-Not your product demo.
+Day 5, LinkedIn message (once the connection is accepted).
+Share a relevant resource, not your product demo.
 A case study, a tactical insight, or a data point relevant to their situation.

-Day 12 — Cold email 3 with social proof.
-A short testimonial or specific result from a company in their space.
-Keep it to two sentences maximum.
+Day 12, cold email three.
+Lead with social proof.
+A short, specific result from a company in their space.
+Two sentences at most.

-Day 20 — Breakup email — a short, direct message acknowledging that now might not be the right time and leaving the door open.
-Breakup emails consistently generate 8 to 14 percent of total sequence replies across our campaigns.
+Day 20, breakup email.
+A short, direct message acknowledging that now might not be the right time and leaving the door open.
+Breakup emails consistently pull a meaningful share of a sequence’s total replies, often more than the middle touches.

 Why multi-channel matters more for SaaS than other verticals

 SaaS decision-makers live in their inbox and on LinkedIn.
-They are less likely to answer phone calls, attend webinars, or respond to direct mail than buyers in other verticals.
-But they are highly responsive to thoughtful LinkedIn messages and well-crafted emails when the timing and targeting align.
+They are less likely to answer cold calls, attend webinars, or respond to direct mail than buyers in other verticals.
+But they respond to thoughtful LinkedIn messages and well-crafted emails when the timing and targeting line up.

-Running email and LinkedIn simultaneously creates compounding awareness.
+Running email and LinkedIn together creates compounding awareness.
 The prospect sees your name on LinkedIn, then sees your email.
-Or they receive your email, check your LinkedIn profile, and see credible content.
+Or they get your email, check your LinkedIn profile, and see credible content.
 Each touch reinforces the other.
+This is the core idea behind a multi-channel outreach strategy.

-GTM Bud handles this orchestration automatically — sending LinkedIn connection requests, follow-up DMs, and email sequences as a unified campaign rather than separate channels you have to manage independently.
+GTM Bud handles this orchestration automatically, sending LinkedIn connection requests, follow-up DMs, and email sequences as one campaign rather than separate channels you manage by hand.

 The metrics that actually matter